Higher modularity of elliptic curves over function fields: Isogenies between K3 surfaces

 \subsection{Motivation: $2$-modularity of extremal rational elliptic fibrations}

 Let $E/\F_q(t)$ be a nonisotrivial elliptic curve with degree 4 conductor $N$, with corresponding rational elliptic fibration $\E\to \P^1$.
 Let $\Sigma$ be the support of $N$, and let $U=\P^1\smallsetminus \Sigma$.
-Let $\Sigma_\infty\subset \Sigma$ be a subset of even cardinality consisting of places appearing in $N$ with multiplicity 1.
-In the introduction we sketched a plan to prove that $E$ is $(2,\Sigma_\infty)$-modular.
-The first phase of the plan was to find a rational map
+In the introduction we sketched a plan to prove that $E$ is $2$-modular.
+In the first phase of the plan, we found a dominant rational map

 where $\caZ^2(\E)$ is defined as a certain cartesian product: